 Apparently, it could be slightly unresponsive when taking fast, tight corners.

 This tire has a high-volume casing that softens landings by absorbing vibrations.

 Electric bike fat tire

 Mongoose Fat Tire 20″

-X: Single compound used so knobs will worn out fast.
+X: Single compound used, so the knobs will be worn out fast.

-This electric bike fat tire has a few good thing to offer but also limitation.
+This electric bike fat tire offers a few good things but also limitations.

 One of the main benefits is the aggressiveness of the knobs.
 Big enough to provide traction of soft terrains.